bezabu/bb-gp-pp4-part/README.md

   - Tasks:
     - Add a dashboard view and template to render the last 5 defects and updates in iterated lists
     - Add links to defect detail pages in lists
-    - Ensure that only authorized users with the right permissions can see the lists
+    - Ensure that only authorised users with the right permissions can see the lists
     - Set Urls so that the dashboard is shown by default

 Defect images